 What will I learn?At PA College, whether you are a full or part-time student, you will receive training in both the classroom and clinical setting from our highly-trained faculty and staff.
 While enrolled in this program, you will learn critical thinking skills, effective communication and the value of working together with other members of a health care team.
 Upon completion of the program, you will be eligible to take the registry exam.
 The Radiography Program is designed to educate and prepare students for a new career and lifetime of success.
 VIEW SAMPLE CURRICULUM

-Goal #1: Function as competent, entry level professionals that meet the health care needs of the community.
+Goal #1: Function as competent, entry level professionals who meet the health care needs of the community.

-Goal # 3: Demonstrate a commitment to professional ethics, attitudes, and behaviors and to continuing professional development.
+Goal # 2: Demonstrate a commitment to professional ethics, attitudes, and behaviors.

-Goal # 4: Apply theoretical Knowledge and critical thinking to professional practice.
+Goal # 3: Apply theoretical knowledge and critical thinking to clinical practice.

-Goal # 5: Communicate effectively with the patient and members of the health care team.
+Goal # 4: Communicate effectively and respectfully with the patient and members of the healthcare team.